VikasKrGond/SerrverHitsApp/README.md

 4.The API will be available at `http://localhost:8080`

 Integration
-To integrate the frontend with the backend:
+-To integrate the frontend with the backend:
-	1. Update the API endpoint in Dashboard.jsx:
+	-1.
+Update the API endpoint in Dashboard.jsx:
     `let url = "http://localhost:8080/api/dashboard" `
-    	2. Ensure the backend is running `(http://localhost:8080)` before starting the frontend.
+    	-2.
+Ensure the backend is running `(http://localhost:8080)` before starting the frontend.
-	3. Use the Refresh button or filtering form to interact with the backend API.
+	-3.
+Use the Refresh button or filtering form to interact with the backend API.